 Heroes for Hire

-After Scott's adventures with the Fantastic Four, he joined the newest incarnation of the Heroes for Hire team set up by Iron Fist and Luke Cage.
-Scott had many adventures and battles with famous other Superhumans, making him a trusted sight in the superhero community.
-Scott remained with the group until they disbanded.
+After Scott's adventures with the Fantastic Four, he joined the newest incarnation of the Heroes for Hire team set up by Iron Fist and Jim Hammond.
+Living with Cassie in the teams HQ, Scott had many adventures and battles with famous other Superhumans (such as the Thunderbolts and the Master Of The World) making him a trusted sight in the superhero community.
+He was given Yellowjackets old bio sting gauntlets and eventually gained a loyal steed in Ignatz, a small flying Deviant who was able to communicate with Scott via the Ant-Man helmet.
+The group eventually disbanded due to a change of management and several new resultant policies.

 Joining the Avengers